George Best: Early years and family

-George Best was the first child of Richard "Dickie" Best (1919–2008) and Anne Withers (1922–1978).
+George Best was the first child of Northern Irish parents, Richard "Dickie" Best (1919–2008) and Anne Withers (1922–1978).
 He was born on 22 May 1946 and grew up in Cregagh, east Belfast.
-Best was brought up in the Free Presbyterian faith.
+Best was raised in the Free Presbyterian faith.
 His father was a member of the Orange Order and as a boy George carried the strings of the banner in his local Cregagh lodge.
-In his autobiography, Best mentioned how important the order was to his family.
-Best had four sisters, Carol, Barbara, Julie and Grace, and one brother, Ian (Ian Busby Best).
+In his autobiography, Best mentioned how important the Order was to his family.
+Best had four sisters, Carol, Barbara, Julie and Grace, and one brother, Ian Busby Best.

 Best's mother Anne died from alcoholism-related cardiovascular disease in 1978, at the age of 55.
 Best's father died on 16 April 2008, at the age of 88, in the Ulster Hospital in Dundonald, Northern Ireland.

 In 1957, the academically gifted Best passed the 11-plus and went to Grosvenor High School, but he soon played truant as the school specialised in rugby union.
 Best then moved to Lisnasharragh Secondary School, reuniting him with friends from primary school and allowing him to focus on football.
 He played for Cregagh Boys Club.
 He grew up supporting Glentoran and Wolverhampton Wanderers.